node-tensorflow/node-tensorflow/README.md

 ## II.
 INSTALLATION & REPOSITORY STRUCTURE

-You can now install the development environment using Docker or directly in your local machine.
+You can now install the development environment using NPM directly.

-`cd tools; bash install.sh`
+`npm install -g tensorflowjs`

+Note that we execute a bash script under `tools/install.sh`, that **should** install all depencies required.
+Be aware that this hasn't been tested on multiple enviroments.
+The tested enviroments are:

+- Mac OSX [10.11.2]
+- Docker with Ubuntu 14.04
+- *Have you got problems/success?
+Let us know!*

-It would take 10-20 minutes if it's the first time installation.
-The following is the structure of this repository.
+It will take 10-20 minutes if it's the first time installation, because we do compile TensorFlow from Source.
+The following is the structure of this repository:

-`npm install`

-Install the required package after `install.sh` is finished execution.

 ```
 src/